Floorp-Projects/Floorp/modules/plugin/tools/sdk/readme.txt

 ===============================================================

-Plugin developers might find it useful for debugging purporsed to turn off the exeption catching mechanism currently implemented in Mozilla on Windows.
+Plugin developers might find it useful for debugging purporsed to turn off the exception catching mechanism currently implemented in Mozilla on Windows.
 To do this add the following line into your prefs.js file: user_pref("plugin.dont_try_safe_calls", true);